schollz/schollz.github.io.source/content/post/alternative-to-git.md

 ---
-title: "Alternative to git"
+title: "Self-hosting with fossil, an alternative to git"
 date: 2018-06-10T10:01:55-07:00
-draft: true
-tags: [thoughts]
+tags: [coding]
-slug: alternative-to-git
+slug: fossil
 written: ["2018-06-10","2018-06","2018"]
 ---

-Github, Gitlab, Bitbucket all control git.
-They all do similar things - issues and wiki, etc. *fossil* is an alternative to *git* that actually has built-in issues, wiki, and easily self-hosts.
+Github, Gitlab, Bitbucket are all web interfaces for *git*.
+They all do similar things that add on features that aren't implicit in *git*, like issues and wiki, etc.

+Unbeknownst to some, *fossil* is an alternative to *git* that actually has built-in issues, wiki, and easily self-hosts.
 This is a quickstart to get started with hosting and cloning *fossil* repos.

+## Before you begin

 First, download fossil.
 There are already binaries available for *fossil*, you can find them [here](https://www.fossil-scm.org/xfer/uv/download.html).

-## New repo
+## New fossil {#new}

 Make sure to save each fossil repo with the extension `.fossil` - this is very important if you want to do hosting.